Bill Robinson – Chair of Governors

 His two daughters attended Copleston High School during the late 1980s / early 1990s.

 Bill is a keen golfer being a member of Ipswich and Thorpeness Golf Clubs.
-He is also a cyclist and tennis player.
+He is a keen runner and also a member of Felixstowe and Walton Bowls Club.

 Roger Smith MBE